Lyn's The Biz!

 Four days later suicide bombers attack five targets in Casablanca, killing 45 people and wounding 60.

-An earthquake in Algeria claims the lives of more than 5,000 people.
+An earthquake measuring 6.8 on the Richter scale hits Algeria on 21st May, claiming the lives of more than 2,200 people.

 The musical Les Misérables, with music by Claude-Michel Schönberg and original French-language lyrics by Alain Boublil and Jean-Marc Natel, closes on 18th May after 6,680 performances on Broadway.
 The show won eight Tony Awards in 1987, including the Tony for Best Musical.